astrahalora/DoBeDragon/README.md

 # DoBeDragon
 This is a fully responsive sample landing page for an Event.
-[Cick Here to View In Browser](https://astrahalora.github.io/dobedragon)
+[Cick Here to View In Browser](https://astrahalora.github.io/dobedragon)(https://example.com](https://astrahalora.github.io/dobedragon "Visit DoBeDragon" target="_blank")

 Complete with:
 - fav icon